 You can still fall back to local packages installed with the application's output folder and override global installed packages, so now you get the best of all worlds.
 You can:

-Run an application with a pre-installed Runtime (default)
+Run an application with a pre-installed Runtime (default).

-Run an application with a pre-installed Runtime and override packages locally
+Run an application with a pre-installed Runtime and override packages locally.

-Run an application entirely with locally installed Runtime packages
+Run an application entirely with locally installed Runtime packages.

-In short you now get to have your cake and eat it too, as you get to choose exactly where your runtime files are coming to.
+In short, you now get to have your cake and eat it too, as you get to choose exactly where your runtime files are coming to.

 Publishing Applications